tzahifurmanski/team-management-bot/README.md

 * Add the app permission to custom the sending user details and support providing the bot name / icon via config
 * Resolve Slack ids on initialization
 * Provide a way to 'reload' dynamic in memory data (config, ids)
+* Healthcheck endpoint (in preparation to being deployed on a docker)
+* Separate the slack.ts module to multiple modules (chat, conversation, init, etc)